When was the last time your remote meeting ran without a hiccup? If you can’t remember then this blog post is for you.

 Use Video to Enhance the Virtual Meeting Experience

 Facial expressions play a crucial role in communication.
 Leverage video to make your virtual meetings more meaningful.
 You can understand the inflection, tone of voice and the reason for a pause.
 This improves communication and collaboration and reduces the risk of misunderstanding.
 There are several video conferencing tools that you can use like Join.me, Skype, Zoom and Appear.
+Video conferencing doesn’t just improve meeting productivity.
+Here are some interesting statistics.

 Prepare in Advance